lunarc/lunarc_docs/docs/batch_system.md

      *   When using 20 task per node on Aurora, we recommend using the `-bind-to core` option of mpirun
      *   When using fewer than 16 tasks we recommend experimenting whether not using binding helps or hinders performance.

-## Launching MPI jobs when using the Intel MPI library
+## Launching MPI jobs compiled with the Intel MPI library

 When the Intel MPI library was used to build your executable, your jobsscript should do as follows:

 * Load the compiler module you have been using
 * Load the Intel MPI module relevant for your compiler
 * Start your program with `srun`

+When using Lunarc provided software, and you are loading an `impi` module to see your package, you need to use `srun` to start MPI executables of this package.

 **Remark**: Task binding for the Intel MPI library is still under investigation